docker-archive/global-hack-day-3/FlockerProfiles/README.md

 # FlockerProfiles

-Storage Profiles to support SLAs.
+Enable containerized enterprise application SLAs using storage profiles.

 Team Members: Madhuri Yechuri (ClusterHQ), Ryan Wallner (EMC), Sean McGinnis (Dell)

 # Motivation

 Enterprise applications have SLA needs with respect to storage.
-A database application and log analytics application are not created equal.
-Top of the line storage provides have knobs available to cater to these SLA-specific needs.
+For example, a database application and a log analytics application are not created equal.
+Top of the line storage providers have knobs to deliver application-specific SLA needs.
 What is missing from this equation is the ability to have a mapping of application SLA to backend storage feature set needed to service the SLA.

 # Design